 Hlidar is a larger neighborhood to the east of downtown that actually includes Hlemmur.
 In general, this district is lively and diverse, but at the same time, it’s quiet and residential, too, so you can sleep well knowing you won’t be bothered by unnecessary noise at night.

-You’ll find a lot of budget hotels in this area, and hostels, too.
-There are a few casual restaurants in this neighborhood but if you’re looking for something a bit more exciting or upscale, the downtown area is within walking distance as well.
+You’ll find many budget hotels in this area, and hostels, too.
+There are a few casual restaurants in this neighborhood, but if you’re looking for something a bit more exciting or upscale, the downtown area is also within walking distance.

 It’s also the home of the unique (but not-for-everybody) Icelandic Phallological Museum, where you can view a large collection of animal penises if you so desire…